jacksheehy15/milestone-project-1/README.md

 ![Responsive Design Photo](images/responsive.JPG)

-Blasket Sound Music Festival is a fiction music festival based on the Blasket Islands off the coast of my hometown Dingle , County Kerry, Ireland.
+Blasket Sound Music Festival is a fiction music festival based on the Blasket Islands off the coast of my hometown Dingle, County Kerry, Ireland.
 The idea came to me whilst
 I was reading through the Code Institute assessment handbook and saw that I had the opportunity to develop a website whichever way I wanted.
-Personally , I attend as much music festivals as possible i.e Tomorrowland, Creamfields, Coachella etc. and I thought it would be great if I built and deployed a music festival website and fictionally made a music festival on the Blasket Islands as I thought people who have the same interest as I do would enjoy it and hopefully it would encourage them to do the same !
+Personally, I attend as much music festivals as possible, i.e Tomorrowland, Creamfields, Coachella etc. and I thought it would be great if I built and deployed a music festival website and fictionally made a music festival on the Blasket Islands as I thought people who have the same interest as I do would enjoy it and hopefully it would encourage them to do the same !

-This project is the first of four Milestone Projects that make up the Full Stack Developer course at The Code Institute, the main requirements were to make a responsive and static website with a minimum of 3 pages using HTML5 and CSS3 , along with any other technologies you would like to use.
+This project is the first of four Milestone Projects that make up the Full Stack Developer course at The Code Institute, the main requirements were to make a responsive and static website with a minimum of 3 pages using HTML5 and CSS3, along with any other technologies you would like to use.

 Click [here](https://jacksheehy15.github.io/milestone-project-1/info.html) to see the website live